Jellyliu97/homepage/_pages/about.md

 4. Joint Detections of Frequency and Direction of Arrival in Wideband Based on Programmable Metasurface, **IEEE Transactions on Antennas and Propagation 2023** (Q1, IF: 5.7).
 5. mmMPS: LM-assisted Acoustic Eavesdropping in Multi-speaker Scenarios via Commercial mmWave Radar, **Ubicomp/IMWUT 2025**.
 (CCF-A, First Author)
 6. 基于自适应声源融合的轻量级毫米波雷达被动窃听系统, **电子学报2025**.
 (CCF-A)
-7. AccVoice: A General Method for Restoring Audio from Accelerometer Signals of Commercial Devices, **CHI 2026**.
+7. AccVoice: General Speech Recovery for Voice Calls Using Smartphone's Built-in Accelerometer, **CHI 2026**.
 (CCF-A, First Author)
 8. AccMic:  Use the Accelerometer of A Commercial Device as an Anti-noise Voice Microphone (CCF-A First Author, coming soon)
 9. AccMic2: A Real-time Anti-noise Accelerometer Microphone (CCF-A First Author, coming soon)
 10. Watch3DPose (CCF-A First Author, coming soon)